Where Does DaVinci Resolve Save Project?

 By default, Resolve uses disk-database, which is nothing but a folder on your hard disk, whose location can be found by right-clicking the local database and clicking on Open File Location.

-So once you know the location of your project files or database, you can then import, export your project files, and save your project files in the location of your choice, etc.
+So once you know the location of your project files or database, you can import, export, and save your project files in the location of your choice, etc.

-You may be also interested in the below posts:
+You may be also interested in the posts below:

 Essential DaVinci Resolve Project Settings (For Beginners!)